DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 [1] 0.9004025 0.0995975
 ```

 - Wow!
 The first CA dimension or axis accounts for 90% of the inertia in the data.
-That means that we can see nearly all of the inertia in the orginail (2-d) data by just looking at the scores of the assemblages *one dimension*.
+That means that we can see nearly all of the inertia in the original (2-d) data by just looking at the scores of the assemblages *one dimension*.
 - Here is the code to do a plot of the proportion of inertia:

 ```